Frequently Asked Questions

 What are the most important things I need to know when evaluating a retirement village?

 Refer to our page on Living in a Retirement Village for information and questions about evaluating your choices.

 As membership is only available to village residents you will need to wait until you have moved in to your new residence.
 Most villages have a local SARVRA representative who will arrange to assist you with your membership application.
 If there is no SARVRA representative, you can download the new member application from this website to become a member or apply online.

 My mother has recently passed away can SARVRA provide advice to me in relation to the sale of her retirement dwelling?

 My father will shortly need to enter an aged care facility.
 Can SARVRA explain how he can utilize some of the equity in his retirement dwelling to pay the aged care entry fee?

 Under the new retirement villages act, a resident transitioning to an aged care facility may make application to the village operator for payment of the interest on their redeemable accommodation deposit (RAD) pending settlement of the retirement dwelling.
-The following link will provide access to a publication issued by the Office of the Ageing (OFTA) entitled Leaving a Retirement Village - moving to a residential aged care facility which provides all of the information you may need.
+The following link will provide access to a publication issued by the Office for Ageing Well (formerly OFTA) entitled Leaving a Retirement Village - moving to a residential aged care facility which provides all of the information you may need.
 Alternatively call OFTA on 8204 2420 for a copy of the brochure.

 What is the difference between a retirement village and a residential aged care facility?